Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 D) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
 Implement INT function converting 'string' to integer as well as BREAK statement.

 E) Battle Master= Build the optimal army to defeat the dreaded orcs.
-Demonstrate how to use GLOBAL Function to interact with variable within a function.
+Demonstrate how to use GLOBAL Function to interact with global variable within a function.
 Implement the use of TRY and EXCEPT statements

 F) Blood Pit= Fight a selection of monsters in the blood pit to gain reputation and glory.
-Demonstrate how to use data structure (LIST) to interact with variable within a function.
+Demonstrate how to use data structure (LIST) to interact with variables within a function.
 Demonstrate a user defined function with multiple parameters.

 G) Dungeon Hack  = an adventure simulation game.
 You need to pick a band of adventurers and complete a dungeon run.
 Depending on the combination of adventurers it will dictate the outcome of the dungeon run.
 Using FOR LOOP.